loosewheel/lwscratch/readme.txt

 Counter
 	Variants - is equal to, is less than, is greater than.

-	Followed by a number item, and results in true if the loop's counter is equal to|less than|greater than the number.
+	Followed by a number or variable item, and results in true if the loop's counter is equal to|less than|greater than the number.

 	*Outside of a loop the counter is always zero.

+Counter is even
+	Results in true if the counter is currently an even number.

+Counter is odd
+	Results in true if the counter is currently an odd number.

+Variable is equal to
+	If followed by a number, text, variable or name item Results in true if the variable is equal to than the following value.

+	If followed by inventory item
+		Results in true if the variables value equals the item's name.

+	*Must be set with a name in the top slot.

+Variable is less than
+	Followed by a number or variable, and results in true if the variable is less than than the following value.

+	*Must be set with a name in the top slot.

+Variable is greater than
+	Followed by a number or variable, and results in true if the variable is greater than the following value.

+	*Must be set with a name in the top slot.

+Variable is even
+	Results in true if the variable is currently an even number.

+	*Must be set with a name in the top slot.

+Variable is odd
+	Results in true if the variable is currently an odd number.

+	*Must be set with a name in the top slot.

 Detect
 	Variants - up, down, forward, forward up, forward down, back, back up,